-We have all seen the cheap “In recent times the price of an MOT Test Fee has dropped to enable garages to attract the cash strapped motorists.
-All sorts of deals have been advertised, even “FREE”, testing that is allowed under the DVLA MOT Rules” signs outside garages.
+So, enabling garages to try and attract the cash strapped motorists.
+All sorts of deals have been advertised.
+Incredibly, even “FREE”, testing.
+Which is allowed under the “DVLA MOT Rules” signs outside garages.

-In other words in my opinion we are controlled by the Government, to ensure that the testing procedure is carried out correctly and within the law.
+Ensuring that the testing procedure is carried out correctly and within the law.
 If we stray form the correct procedures we are subject to all sorts of penalties.
 Which would ultimately result in the closure of your MOT station.
 I am not moaning about all this, to the contrary.
-I think that the system is a very good system and is the envy of many countries, it is not perfect but then again nothing is in the World of garages.
+I think that the system is a very good system and is the envy of many countries.
+Of course, it is not perfect but then again nothing is in the World of garages.

 mot test prices have dropped “big style”

 Meaning that the price we are getting is far lower than the investment in staff and machinery.
-I understand that we all have to the good with the bad, but I now feel that it is time that the Government stepped in.
+I understand that we all have to take the good with the bad !
+But I now feel that it is time that the Government stepped in.
 They could do two things in my opinion.
 They could have a minimum priced paid for a test, based on the average hourly rate, say perhaps £40, or make the £54.85 in to a mandatory MOT Test Fee to all motorists, and not just a recommendation.